SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/LayoutContruction/Layout.md

 Contrary to Spec1.0 where layouts were only defined at the class level, in Spec2.0 to define the layout of a presenter you can:
-- Define the `defaultLayout` method on the instance side.
+- Define the `defaultLayout` method on the instance side,
-- Or use the message`layout:` in your `initializePresenters` method to set an instance of layout in the current presenter.
+- Or use the message `layout:` in your `initializePresenters` method to set an instance of layout in the current presenter.

-Both layout methods should return a layout for example instance of `SpBoxLayout` or `SpPanedLayout`.
+Both layout methods should return a layout, for example, instance of `SpBoxLayout` or `SpPanedLayout`.
 These two methods are the preferred way to define layouts.

 Note the possibility to define a class-side accessor e.g. `defaultLayout` will remain for those who prefer it.